-The following listing (Non-HEI) is as follows: The first two part number listings are the two numbers that are most commonly used in a Chevrolet performance application.
-The "B1" can is the most versatile and user-friendly unit for a good performance street engine.
-As you can see, it was selected by GM for use in most high performance engines due to its ideal specs.
+The following listing (Non-HEI) is as follows: The first three part number listings are the numbers that cover most performance tuning applications.
+Although the old "B1" unit has been highly touted as the general performance replacement unit, I have found that it is simply too "stiff" to function well in any performance application: I use it very seldom.
+Rather, the "B22" should be used as the baseline unit for a mild performance engine, such as a stock 73 Vette.
+The B26 (same as a B20) is the most generally usable high performance unit, and it can be used on most performance engines with a factory high performance cam or a modest aftermarket cam.
+It works very well in engines with cams up to the equivalent of the CompCams XE262.
 The "B28" can was used on fuel injected engines and a few select engines that produced very poor vacuum at idle.
 The advance comes in very quick on this unit - too quick for many performance engines.
 Do not use this very quick unit unless you have a cam/engine combination that really needs an advance like this.
-It can be used as a tuning aid for problem engines that do not respond well to other timing combinations, and can be successfully used in applications where direct manifold vacuum is applied to the can (see paragraph and discussion on this above)
+It can be used as a tuning aid for problem engines that do not respond well to other timing combinations, and can be successfully used in applications where direct manifold vacuum is applied to the can (see paragraph and discussion on this above).
+I use it in engines with cams bigger than, and including, the CompCams XE268 and in auto trans cars that pull poor vacuum in "drive."